Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable and fair trade practices in the wild collection of plants, fungi, and lichens.

-Requirements: Wild collection operations must comply with the FairWild Standard, encompassing ecological, social, and business criteria.
+What are the Requirements: Wild collection operations must comply with the FairWild Standard, encompassing ecological, social, and business criteria.
 Compliance is verified through annual third-party audits conducted by approved control bodies.

-Brief Description: FairWild certification ensures that wild-harvested products are sourced sustainably, respecting biodiversity and providing equitable benefits to local communities.
+What does it mean: FairWild certification ensures that wild-harvested products are sourced sustainably, respecting biodiversity and providing equitable benefits to local communities.
 It covers products like medicinal plants, wild fruits, nuts, seeds, and mushrooms.

 Link: FairWild